How much a trucker earns in the USA and how to become one: the experience of an immigrant from Ukraine

 The operation of the freight transport industry is overseen by the appropriate agency under the US Department of Transportation.
 According to the rules, the driver can stay behind the wheel for 11 hours for a 14-hour period.
 He or she can return to work only after a 10-hour rest.

-“During my life I tried a lot of professions: flight attendant, insurance specialist, travel guide, builder, electrician,” said Ruslan.
-“But I like this profession for the entire stay in America because I am constantly on the move, every time I see something new, I don’t stop on my travels and meet new people.”
+“During my life, I have tried quite a few professions: flight attendant, insurance specialist, tourist guide, builder, electrician,” Ruslan said.
+“But I like this profession during my entire stay in America because I am constantly on the move, every time I see something new, I don’t stop in my travels and meet new people.”

 stdClass Object ([term_id] => 13337 [name] => Our people [taxonomy] => category [slug] => nashi-ludi)Our people

 stdClass Object ([term_id] => 16770 [name] => truckers [taxonomy] => post_tag [slug] => dalnobojshhiki)truckers